karmab/performance-operators-lab/docs/index.md

 Once done, and provided there is a matching mcp in the cluster, the node will get rebooted and have the module loaded, which can be checked by sshing in the node (or running `oc debug node/$node`) and running `sudo lsmod | grep sctp`.

-# DPDK s2i
+# DPDK base image

-This part covers an image containing DPDK framework and built using source to image.
+This part covers a base mage containing DPDK framework.
 It depends on sriov beeing deployed and working on the cluster.

-You would use this mechanism to build and package a dpdk based application from a git repository but using a DPDK well known base image.
+This image can be used as a base to build and package a dpdk based application.

+For instance, we will use source to image as a example of mechanism allowing to do the build from a git repository.

 ## Deployment

 We launch the following yamls, which will trigger the building of the image and its pushing against image registry